techidaily/site-phone-solutions/source/_posts/best-android-data-recovery-undelete-lost-music-from-google-pixel-7a-by-fonelab-android-recover-music.md

 <div class="atpl-post-description-part-3">
 <div class="tpl-content-sub-paragraph-normal">
   <p>
-    If you are unfamiliar with Android recovery, there is some issue we need to clarify before we are going to show you how to use the <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> software to get back your lost songs on Android phone.
+    If you are unfamiliar with Android recovery, there is some issue we need to clarify before we are going to show you how to use the <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> software to get back your lost songs on Android phone.
 Although the music recovery can retrieve deleted or formatted songs from mobile phones still there is some chance it can’t help.
 For example, your deleted music files may have been overwritten by new files, the deleted music file might be damaged.
 For higher success rate, you should act quickly when you notice the music songs loss.
   </p>
 </div>
 </div>